 is rhyme. / I knew that smell, it kept my time.”
 In “Spring” the narrator is a child

 watching her father beat her mother and “going wood.”
 Ghost Writer is a necessary

 Melody Davis has written a poignant history of family struggle and loss.

 Cover art by Harold Lohner, used by permission.

-Davis is an Assistant Professor of Art History at the Sage Colleges, and currently
+Davis is an Associate Professor of Art History at Russell Sage College and lives in the